VatsalSy/gruvbox_custom_themes/README.md

-# Vatsal Gruvbox Theme Collection
+# Gruvbox Crisp Color Theme (with TeX)

-A collection of high-contrast VSCode themes based on the Gruvbox color scheme, optimized for clarity and readability.
+A collection of high-contrast VSCode themes based on the Gruvbox color scheme, optimized for clarity, readability, and enhanced LaTeX support.

 ## Acknowledgment